Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Download.md

 # POS Decision Table: Cloud BIN download

 Commerce Hub's [Cloud BIN Service](?path=docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md) will return the configured 6-digit BIN ranges on the merchant account as a POS Decision Table.
 The device may use this table to determine when it should require certain positions of the card data to be in the clear *(unencrypted)*.
-The POS Decision Table is an array of 6-digit BIN ranges defining what cards should request more information from Commerce Hub's Cloud BIN Service.
+The `posDecisionData` is an array of 6-digit BIN ranges defining what cards the point-of-sale *(POS)* application should request more information from Commerce Hub's Cloud BIN Service.

 <!-- theme: info-->
 > The Cloud BIN Service needs to be configured in Merchant Configuration and Boarding.
 Please contact your account representative for more information.

 ---

-## Table data
+## Table data details

-The response will include an array with the `accountRangeLow` and `accountRangeHigh`.
+The response will include an array with the `accountRangeLow` and `accountRangeHigh` for each range defined on the account.
 Cards within the configured ranges should be sent to [Commerce Hub's Information Lookup API](?path=docs/Resources/API-Documents/Payments_VAS/Cloud-BIN-Lookup.md) for additional information.

 ---